danielgtaylor/huma/README.md

 Huma includes a dependency injection system that can be used to pass additional arguments to operation handler functions.
 You can register global dependencies (ones that do not change from request to request) or contextual dependencies (ones that change with each request).

-Global dependencies are created by just setting some value, while contextual dependencies are implemented using a function that returns the value of the form `func (c *gin.Context, o *huma.Operation) (*YourType, error)` where the value you want injected is of `*YourType`.
+Global dependencies are created by just setting some value, while contextual dependencies are implemented using a function that returns the value of the form `func (dep *DependencyType...) (*YourType, error)` where the value you want injected is of `*YourType` and the function arguments can be any previously registered dependency types or one of the hard-coded types:

+- `*gin.Context` the current context
+- `*huma.Operation` the current operation

 ```go
 // Register a new database connection dependency